cdaddr/gaka/README.markdown

 ## Install

-To fetch from CLojars (via Leningen) put this in your project.clj:
+To fetch from CLojars (via Leiningen) put this in your project.clj:

     [gaka "0.1.0"]